 Our principal services are audit, tax, advisory and outsourcing services.
-A full list of our services, as at the publication date (30/4/2024), can be found below.
+A full list of our services, as at the publication date (30/4/2025), can be found below.

 - Assurance

 - Tax (Direct and Indirect)

 - Outsourcing

 - Advisory

-- o Al and Data Analytics
+- Al and Data Analytics

-- o Business Consulting
+- Business Consulting

-- o Business Risk Services
+- Business Risk Services

-- o Digital Risk
+- Digital Risk

-- o Distributed Ledger Technology
+- Distributed Ledger Technology

-- o ESG and Sustainability
+- ESG and Sustainability

-- o Insolvency and Asset Recovery
+- Insolvency and Asset Recovery

+- People, Relocation and Family Office Services

-- o Quantitative Risk
+- Quantitative Risk

-- o Regulatory Compliance and Fund services
+- Regulatory Compliance and Fund services

-- o Risk and Compliance
+- Risk and Compliance

-- o Transaction Advisory Services
+- Transaction Advisory Services